maxwolf621/OauthUser/Oauth2UserEndpoints.md

 }
 ```

 The authorization process utilizes two authorization server endpoints (HTTP resources):
-- Authorization Endpoint: Used by the client to obtain authorization from the resource owner via user-agent redirection.
+- Authorization Endpoint: **Used by the client** to obtain authorization from the resource owner via user-agent redirection.
-- Token Endpoint: Used by the client to exchange an authorization grant for an access token, typically with client authentication.
+- Token Endpoint: **Used by the client** to exchange an authorization grant for an access token, typically with client authentication.

-- Redirection Endpoint: Used by the authorization server to return responses containing authorization credentials to the client via the resource owner user-agent.
+- Redirection Endpoint: **Used by the authorization** server to return responses containing authorization credentials to the client via the resource owner user-agent.
-- The UserInfo Endpoint is an OAuth 2.0 Protected Resource that returns claims about the authenticated end-user.
+- The UserInfo Endpoint : is an OAuth 2.0 Protected Resource that returns claims about the authenticated end-user (**Instance of Authentication**).
   > The client makes a request to the UserInfo Endpoint by using an access token obtained through OpenID Connect Authentication (Authorization Server).
   > These claims are normally represented by a JSON object that contains a collection of name-value pairs for the claims.

-# Customizing Login Page
+## Customizing Login Page

 To override the default login page, configure oauth2Login().loginPage() and (optionally) oauth2Login().authorizationEndpoint().baseUri().
 ```java